Legal & Ethical FAQs

 What do I do if a student tells me she thinks she is pregnant?

-It is important to know your state laws around this topic (i.e., what is the age of consent, issues around pregnancy decision-making, etc.) as well as your school board policies regarding the issue and community norms.
+It is important to know your state laws around this topic (i.e., age of consent, issues around pregnancy decision-making, etc.) as well as your school board policies and community norms.
 Find out how or if the student has confirmed her pregnancy.
 Other issues to consider include whether the sex was consensual and the age difference of both parties.
 Understanding the student’s relationship with her parents/guardians will provide insights for how you might advise the student to tell her parents/guardians.

 The same limits of confidentiality apply (serious and foreseeable harm) virtually as well as in-person, and you should discuss them with students before counseling begins.
 To limit others overhearing you and your students, you should be in a private space and use a headset if possible.
 Also be sure to use a district-approved, secure platform.
-Be aware that you don't know who else is on the other side of the computer screen, and make sure the student understands you can only control confidentiality on your end.
+Make sure the student understands you can only control confidentiality on your end.
 If a parent, sibling, family member, friend, repairman or anyone else is on their end, that person potentially can hear what the student is saying.
 The same goes for a group setting.
 You don't know who else may be in the room with other members, so encourage students to wear headphones for some privacy.

 Do I need to provide notification to parents and families when a student is involved in a small group I lead?

 School counselors want to build, not erode, credibility and maintain a strong working relationship with parents/guardians.
 This mission is forwarded when school counselors inform parents their child is to be a group member, as some parents/guardians may view small-group counseling as moving away from classroom instruction to a social/emotional focus; therefore, you should inform parents/guardians.
 This notification gives you a chance to explain the connection small groups have to academic success, and it gives parents/guardians a chance to opt out.